-We all have those days when we are just too beat up to workout.
-Our muscles are sore, limbs are stiff, and the idea of throwing a heavy barbell above our head is pretty much the last thing we want to be doing.
+We all have days when we’re just too beat up to train.
+Our muscles are sore, limbs are stiff, and the idea of throwing a heavy barbell above our head is pretty much the last thing we want to do.
 Our bodies are telling us to take a day off to recover, and we would be foolish not to listen.
 So what do you do on your day off?
-Do you rest and take it easy?
+Do you rest?
 Or do you recover?

 You may be surprised to learn that there is a difference between rest and recovery—though both are crucial in enhancing performance.
 Rest is generally categorized as sleep and time spent not training or exercising.
 Recovery, on the other hand, refers to techniques and actions taken to maximize your body’s repair.
 And this doesn’t just mean muscle repair.
 Recovery involves chemical and hormonal balance, nervous system repair, mental state and more.
 There are different factors such as sleep, diet and hydration that can all be beneficial, but one of the most effective methods of helping the body (and mind) recover is through active recovery.